 The Food and Drug Administration (FDA) has started the lengthy process of implementing the Food Safety Modernization Act (FSMA).
-FDA is currently in what is known as the rulemaking stage – meaning they are turning the bill – FSMA – passed by Congress into actual rules and regulations.
-They have released their proposed (draft) regulations for public comment as part of this process.
-These proposed regulations show FDA’s thinking on how to implement the provisions in FSMA and are not yet final.
-Currently, FDA is requesting comments on two proposed regulations:
+FDA is currently in what is known as the rulemaking stage, meaning they are turning the bill – FSMA – passed by Congress into actual rules and regulations.

-After FDA has received and reviewed the comments, the agency will prepare to publish final rules (with rules as big as these, the agency might opt to release another draft set of rules before finalizing them).
+After FDA has received and reviewed the comments, the agency will prepare to publish final rules.
 All of the positive provisions listed above that Congress passed as part of FSMA must make it into the final rules published by FDA to become part of the new regulations.